finos/symphony-bdk-java/README.md

 ### Permission for bots in public rooms

-Symphony Bot Application offers an easy way to control whether your bots are allowed to be added to public rooms or not.
+Symphony Bot SDK offers an easy way to control whether your bots are allowed to be added to public rooms or not.

-By default, bots built with the Symphony Bot Application are able to join public rooms.
+By default, bots built with the Symphony Bot SDK are able to join public rooms.
 To change that behavior, the developer just need to set the ```isPublicRoomAllowed``` in application-feature.yaml file.

 It is also possible to configure a custom message the bot would send before quitting the room, through the following configurations: